lucasmigliano21/The-Office-Visualization-Project/README.md

 # The Office

-### The objective is to offer some insights of the series to the fans!
+### The objective is to bring some insights of the series to the fans!

 For example, who was the character with more appearances?
 Which season, in average, was the most seen?
 And most rated?
 This and another questions are being answered in the following [link](https://public.tableau.com/app/profile/lucas.german.migliano/viz/Libro1_16507074217200/Historia1).